Radiergummi/xorb/src/modules/README.md

       templatesModule.templateEngine = window.yourOwnTemplateEnginesObjectName;

       // the method to render templates.
 You can do whatever you want, just make
-      // sure this returns a string.
-      templatesModule.renderMethod = function(engine, template, variables) {
+      // sure this returns a string or a Promise. templatesModule.renderMethod = function(engine, template, variables) {

         // engine is your template engines instance, template is the string